PythonCharmers/python-future/docs/dict_object.rst

     # Because items() is memory-efficient, so is this:
     d2 = dict((v, k) for (k, v) in d.items())

-On Python 2.6, these methods currently return iterators but do not support the new Py3 set-like behaviour.

 As usual, on Python 3 ``dict`` imported from either ``builtins`` or ``future.builtins`` is just the built-in ``dict`` class.